-Past employer-sponsored retirement plans may be a big temptation.
+Money left in a past employer-sponsored retirement plans may prove to be a big temptation.
 Taking the money may seem easy, but it could also be costly.
-Withdrawing all of the funds will trigger a 20% mandatory tax withholding and a 10% early withdrawal penalty, if you are under age 59½, in addition to paying ordinary income tax.
+If you are under age 59½, withdrawing the funds will trigger a 20% mandatory tax withholding and a 10% early withdrawal penalty.
+In addition, you will pay ordinary income tax on the withdrawal.

-Keep in mind that neither Nationwide® nor its representatives provide tax or legal advice.
+Keep in mind that neither Nationwide nor our representatives provide tax or legal advice.
 You should consult with an attorney or other professional advisor for such advice.

 An IRA rollover is one way to: